 4 More Things Candidates Hate About Your Hiring Process

-If employers want to attract top talent, they have to build hiring processes that serve both their own needs and the needs of the candidates they are trying to woo.
+If employers want to attract top talent, they have to build hiring processes that serve both their own needs and the needs of the candidates they are trying to woo in the job market.

 Failure to provide a positive candidate experience can lead to higher candidate drop-out rates and more rejected job offers.
 Studies show that 34 percent of candidates base at least part of their decision to join a company on how positive or negative the candidate experience is.